Outline Tasks into Subtasks and Summary Tasks (Indent/Outdent)

 To Outdent a task with the mouse, point to the first letter of the task name.
 When the pointer changes to a double-headed arrow, then drag left to outdent the task.
+A vertical line will appear.
 You can outdent single task corresponding to single row selection or multiple tasks corresponding to multiple row selection.

 Is it possible to indent multiple tasks at a time?

 Indenting multiple tasks can be done via mouse drag to the right after selecting multiple grid rows (using the Shift or Ctrl keys).
 It can also be done using the Indent menu option.

 Is it possible to outdent multiple tasks at a time?

 Outdenting multiple tasks can be done via mouse drag to the left after selecting multiple grid rows (using the Shift or Ctrl keys).
 It can also be done using the Outdent menu option.

 Why I can’t see the “Indent” button in ribbon on the Mac platform?

 If the “Indent” button is not visible in ribbon, please press "More" button.
 You should be able to find in the dropdown the button that doesn't fit inside the ribbon because of the small window size.

 Why I can’t see the “Outdent” button in ribbon on the Mac platform?